 If Blood Oxidative Stress or BLOS impacts your pet’s health, then an antioxidant supplement may help reduce BLOS and improve your pet’s health.
 BLOS has been suggested as a cause of Obesity and Diabetes, since it can inhibit glucose transport and fat metabolism.
 There is a growing problem of obesity and diabetes in our pets.
 Are we feeding our pets too much or is it something in the food causing BLOS?
+Here is s an in-depth guide to the problem of obesity in dogs.
 Beyond pet food, we may be able help our pets by providing an effective antioxidant supplement.
 Could antioxidant supplements consisting of effective antioxidants and designed for time-release help your pet?
 We reviewed the scientific research and provided a short list of the Best Antioxidant Supplements for your Pet.

 Oxidative Stress is the major healthcare problem plaguing the United States, Europe, and other countries that adopted the Western Diet.
 The major source of Oxidative Stress is from the blood, which presents major problems for management or prevention to improve health.
 First, Blood Oxidative Stress or BLOS cannot be measured due to the lack of a proper method.
 Second, BLOS is continuous (24/7), while General Oxidative Stress is temporary.
 High, variable levels of Oxidative Stress depletes your body’s own antioxidants, whether from diet or the body.
 Poor fitness in adult Americans also contributes to poor BLOS management due to minimal endogenous antioxidant production.
 Endogenous means that your own body makes it.
 Oxidative Stress prevention could be the key to improving health.